Greece Moments Greece Moments

 View from the Tsambika Chapel

-One of the most spectacular views is from the 330 m high mountain above the beach.
-With the rental car you can drive up to just before the summit.
-Then it goes along a pilgrimage path paved with 300 steps to the chapel, a must for every Orthodox islander.
-From above, a magnificent panorama of the East Coast of Rhodes.
+One of the most spectacular viewpoints on Rhodes is from the 330 m high mountain above the beach.
+By car you can drive almost to the summit, from where a pilgrimage path paved with 300 steps leads up to the chapel.
+The ascent is a must for every Orthodox islander, and from the top a magnificent panorama of the east coast of Rhodes opens up.

 Tsambika Beach schöne Strände auf Rhodos Tipps